 Take quality control, for instance.
-Rather than waiting until a part malfunctions or a customer calls with a complaint, companies can now leverage smart tools to identify and correct issues with a product or service before they even occur.
-The ability to proactively recognize these glitches ensures that the supply chain can continue uninterrupted, without timely and costly roadblocks.
+Rather than waiting until a part malfunctions or a customer calls with a complaint, companies can leverage smart tools to identify and correct issues with a product or service before they even occur.
+The ability to proactively recognize these problems ensures that the supply chain can continue uninterrupted.

 Then, there’s the concept of lean manufacturing.
 Companies that operate on this model must have accurate insight into customer demand to ensure they’re producing just enough products to meet it.
 Intelligent SCM tools allow companies to optimize the planning and forecasting stages, save money and prevent waste and overstocks.

 Moving forward, modern SCM technology won’t just make the supply chain more efficient.
-It’s poised to make the entire enterprise smarter and more innovative than ever before.
+It’s poised to make the entire enterprise smarter and more efficient.

-However, transitioning and retrofitting your current systems to the cloud can prove laborious and expensive.
-In lieu of a full-scale migration, many companies are embracing SCM solutions that enable them to leverage their current assets while adopting certain elements of cloud-based SCM to meet their current and future needs.
+In lieu of a full-scale cloud migration, many companies are embracing SCM solutions that enable them to leverage their current assets while adopting certain elements of cloud-based SCM.

 3. Meeting Demands for Trust and Traceability